masesk/webapp-interface-manager/README.md

 ### Window
 * Change the window structure and buttons from `src/main/Window.js`
 * Change the window layout and colors from `src/css/App.css`.
 Refer to `.window`.

+## Messaging

+* Each application can attempt to access a version of `messageHandler` to subscribe and publish to channels.

+* To grab the instance, use `window.messageHandler`, which contains 2 functions:
+    * `publish("channelName", data)`
+    * `listen("channelName", callback)`.
+In this instance, `callback` is a function that contains 1 parameter: the data sent by the publisher.
+* Applications residing on a different host (as iframes) will not be able to use this feature.

 ## Build